Moncayo Range: Description

-Besides the San Miguel, the Moncayo massif includes two other peaks that are almost identical and are located close together, Cerro San Juan (2,283 m) and Peña Lobera (2226 m).
+Besides the San Miguel, the Moncayo massif includes two other peaks that are almost identical and are located close together, Cerro San Juan (2,283 m) and Peña Lobera (2,226 m).

 This mountain was mentioned as Mons Caius by Marcus Valerius Martialis in Ancient Roman times.

 The nearest large town to Moncayo is Tarazona, with many old and historical buildings, located on the massif's northern side 10 km away from it.
 There are also smaller villages closer to the mountain.

 The Sierra de Nava Alta and Sierra del Bollón are eastern prolongations of the Moncayo Massif.

 Hiking

 Moncayo is one of the most popular hiking places in Spain and there is public transport to reach the mountain.

-There are few buses during the winter season, but almost hourly connections in the summer time.
+There are few buses during the winter season, but almost hourly connections in the summertime.

 From the village of San Martín de la Virgen de Moncayo starts a road for hikers, ending at the village of Agramonte.

 The lower ranges of the mountain are covered by forest, including oak trees and spiky shrubs.

 There is a wide path at the northern side of the mountain zigzagging upwards.

-In the north east corner of the mountain is a mountain hut made of stone which can be used as shelter in emergency situations.
+In the northeast corner of the mountain is a mountain hut made of stone which can be used as shelter in emergency situations.

 The shelter is located at the car park north of the Lobera peak before the slope.

-At the north west side of the mountain is a tiny river.
+At the northwest side of the mountain is a tiny river.

 One can ascend the highest peak going up from Agramonte or from the eastern side of the mountain range, also via Lobera peak.
 Going up takes about three hours.

 There are a few loose stone sections which can be avoided when following the paths.
 On the top of the highest peak one can see the Pyrenees in clear weather.